-April 6-7, 2014 Lida Cope speaks to a Czech language class at the TCHCC in La Grange (April 6, 1-4PM) and presents Immigrant languages in contact: The case of Texas Czech at the University of Texas at Austin ( April 7, 3:30PM).
-Sponsored by Center for Russian, East European, and Eurasian Studies and the Department of Germanic Studies.
-Please come and join us!
+April 7, 2014 Lida Cope presents Immigrant languages in contact: The case of Texas Czech at the University of Texas at Austin (sponsored by Center for Russian, East European, and Eurasian Studies and the Department of Germanic Studies).

 February 17, 2014 Dr. Robert Dittmann of Charles University in Prague begins a course on Texas Czech as our first collaborative attempt to engage Czech students in the Project.
 Students will use the transcription software & our transcription guide to prepare transcripts while learning about Texas Czech speech and preparing a paper on “their” speaker’s language use.
 Svatava Pírková Jakobson’s recording from 1983 and Karel Kučera’s (Charles U.) recordings from 1986 will also be transcribed and used for comparative purposes.
 Finalized transcripts will be added on to our website.